What is Elementary Education, its Importance & What are the Issues with Elementary Education

 So if the child is 5 years old and lives in a family which is below the poverty line, then the child needs primary education, not higher education.

-Therefore if the government is spending only on higher education, that is not going to change the status of children because higher education is all about colleges.
-And by the time the child living in a family below the poverty line reaches the age of 16, his or her mind has already been shaped.
+Therefore if the government is spending only on higher education, that will not change the status of children because higher education is all about colleges.
+And by the time the child living in a family below the poverty line reaches the age of 16, their mind has already been shaped.

 So it is of no use if the government is spending on higher education.